3LilyFarmer/ACIT2520_termProject/breakdownofwork.md

-March 9th (First Sprint Complete)
+November 1th (First Sprint Complete)
 Arthur Cai:
 I worked on the following tasks:
-1. <Insert Some Task Here> - This task is responsible for xyz functionality.
+1. Arthur added the delete function (uploaded by Michael).
 2. <Insert Some Task Here> - This task is responsible for xyz functionality.
 3. <Insert Some Task Here> - This task is responsible for xyz functionality.